OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 SUBMISSION CONTACT: The submitter shall be either a producer, director or authorized agent of the film.
 All communication will be sent to the person submitting.

-RETURN of SUBMISSION DVD: If you'd like your preview copy returned, include a self-addressed, stamped mailing package.
-Screeners will otherwise not be returned.
+RETURN of SUBMISSION DVD: If you sent us a DVD submission (rather than an online submission) and you'd like your preview copy returned, include a self-addressed, stamped mailing package.
+Physical screeners will otherwise not be returned.

 SELECTION PROCESS: All submissions are screened and evaluated by EIFF Preview and Selection Committees.
 Their reports and decisions are final and confidential.